Danny Michel

 Danny Michel is a Canadian songwriter and producer.

 Highlights

-Between 2006 & 2015 Michel performed over 70 times as the musical guest on Stuart McLean's The Vinyl Cafe.
+In 2003 Danny was nominated "New Artist of the Year" by the Canadian Juno Awards.
+Between 2006 & 2015 Michel performed over 75 times as the musical guest on Stuart McLean's The Vinyl Cafe.
 In 2008 "Feather, Fur & Fin" landed on the Playlist for the Planet released by the David Suzuki Foundation.
 Michel performed on Suzuki's Blue Dot Tour as well as his 75th birthday party in 2011.
 In 2019, Michel performed for Dr. Jane Goodall at her 85th birthday party in Toronto.

-In 2022, had a hit with his single “Don’t Be So Hard on Yourself” which is a joyful post-Covid anthem of self-acceptance.
+In 2022 his single “Don’t Be So Hard on Yourself” was CBC’s TOP 20 #1 voted song of the year in 2022.

 Belize & The Garifuna Collective

 In 2011 Michel relocated to Belize to record with The Garifuna Collective, an Afro-Amerindian cultural group, on the album Black Birds Are Dancing Over Me.
 The album landed a Juno Award nomination in the world music category and a sold-out summer tour of North America with The Garifuna Collective as his band.
 In June 2013, the album was long-listed for the 2013 Polaris Music Prize and released in Canada on Six Shooter Records and worldwide on Cumbancha Records.